Please ensure Javascript is enabled for purposes of website accessibility Web Governance | University of West Florida

 Due to the high level of regulatory, branding and training requirements for our web presence, as well as the high level of turnover, student employees can no longer be added to the TerminalFour Content Management System as of July 2022.
 Student employees already in the system will be grandfathered in.

-Departments will also be limited to a maximum of two moderators at any given time, unless granted an exception by OIC.
+Departments will also be limited to a maximum of two* moderators with direct edit access at any given time, unless granted an exception by OIC.
 In order to keep an account active, staff must log in at least once during the course of a given year.

 3. Web Content Classifications